In October 2024, Virgin Money and Nationwide Building Society became part of the same group.

 Please remember that we regularly review our interest rates and can make adjustments, for example to respond to a change in the Bank of England base rate.
 We’ll always let you know before any rate change happens and give you the right amount of notice and explain what it means to you.

 If your mortgage completes before the transfer date, it will complete as a mortgage made by Virgin Money.
-If the transfer is then approved by the Court, it will then move your mortgage to Nationwide.
+Following Court approval on 23 February 2026, we expect Virgin Money’s business to transfer to Nationwide on 2 April 2026.
+As the transfer has been approved by the Court, your mortgage will move to Nationwide after the transfer.

 If your mortgage completes after the transfer date, it will complete as a mortgage made by Nationwide.

-If your mortgage completes after the transfer date, it also means the consolidation, cross default and all monies rights we have will apply to accounts you hold with Nationwide as well as those you hold with Virgin Money.
-The answers we've given to the General section Q35 – Q40 won't apply to you.
+If your mortgage completes after the transfer date, it also means the consolidation, cross-default and all monies rights we have will apply to accounts you hold with Nationwide as well as those you hold with Virgin Money.
+The answers we’ve given to the General section Q34 – Q39 won't apply to you.

 We expect the transfer date to be 2 April 2026.
 If this date changes, we’ll update our website at virginmoney.com/nationwide-transfer